cloudpassion1801/assignment/README.md

 c) Docker should be installed locally on system.

 ### CI/CD Process

+A CI/CD process needs 2 seperate environments one for stage and other for production .
+When a user creates a PR terraform code/app is deployed on stagging environment.
+Once user validates he can merge PR .
+On PR merge the code in default branch is deployed on Prod environment .
+(Ensure there is branch protection on main , so that no one accidently deletes prod branch)
+In our case for demo purpose we are destroying code in stagging after merge as we want to save money .(But this is not ideal) As this is demo so we are using same subscription for both prod and stagging .
+Every prod environment resource woukd be appended with prod prefix to identify correctly

 Step 1 : Ensure that you have full filled [CI/CD prerequisite](https://github.com/anurag4517/assignment#entire-cicd-prerequisite) .

 Step 2 : [Run Jenkins Server Locally](https://github.com/anurag4517/assignment#step-1--run-jenkins-server-locally-via-following-command) .
 Ideally we should have a Jenkins CI server running where we would configure our job , but here we are running it locally via docker container .